LearnTeachCode/js-intro-logic/2-comparison-logic.md

 # Part 2: Asking questions: Comparison and logical operators

-Computers make decisions by first checking if a certain condition is ***true*** or ***false***.
+At their core, software programs are just a bunch of switches that turn on and off -- ***true*** or ***false***, 1 or 0.

 Have you ever played the game "20 questions"?
-The goal is to guess what someone's thinking of, by asking no more than 20 questions -- *but you can only ask *yes or no* questions.* That's how software programs work, too!
+The goal is to guess what someone's thinking of, by asking no more than 20 questions -- *but you can only ask *yes or no* questions.* That's how our code works, too!

 <br/>